 For electric vehicles (EVs), the Climate Mayors Electric Vehicle Purchasing Collaborative is the best option.
-The Collaborative provides a more affordable, streamlined way to purchase EVs.
-It is a partnership between Second Nature, Climate Mayors, and Sourcewell and has recently opened memberships to universities.
+It is a partnership between Second Nature, Climate Mayors, and Sourcewell, and has recently opened memberships to universities.
 The Collaborative's main objective is to decrease the upfront costs for EV procurement.

 They also give members access to: